 The Resonance Collective was founded by Fahad Siadat and André Megerdichian as a collaborative and interdisciplinary platform for performing artists.
 It began through the creation of their first work SAHARAVA: A Ritualized Dance-Opera and continues to grow encompassing artists from a number of artistic spheres including theater, live electronics, music, dance, and visual art.

 André Megerdichian, Co-Artistic Director, has been performing professionally over two decades with such companies and choreographers as the Jose Limón Dance Company, Janis Brenner and Dancers, The Mary Anthony Dance Theatre, Soundance Repertory Company, Reidel Dance Theatre, Daniel Charon and Sean Curran.
 His choreography has been produced by numerous universities, festivals and dance institutions throughout the United States and Europe including Moving Light, an evening length work commissioned by the Painted Lights Dance Project, and premiered at the Statkino Theatre in Salzburg, Austria.
-André is currently Associate Professor of Modern Dance at the Cincinnati Conservatory of Music.
+André is currently Associate Professor of Dance at the University of South Carolina.

 Stephanie Sutherland grew up in the Hudson Valley of NY and is a graduate of the Fordham/Ailey BFA Program.
 She has performed throughout the US, Europe, the Middle East, and Asia, dancing with Yaa Samar!
 Dance Theatre, Flexicurve Dance Co., BodyStories Dance, West Side Story, Janice Lancaster, Christopher Rudd, Kristin Sudeikis, D-Squared Dance, the Dance Cartel, indie rock band Jigsaw Soul, and is a current member of Grounded Aerial Dance Theater.
 Stephanie also works as an actress, and has appeared internationally in commercials, music videos, and feature films.